Manta-Network/docs/docs/guides/MantaSigner.md

 ## Signing In

 After you have created your account, you will be brought to the login page.
-Enter your password you chose when creating your account.
+Enter the password you chose when creating your account.

 <br/>